Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

 where the subscripts indicate that the $2$x$2$ matrices $\Phi_k$ (respectively $\Psi_k$) share the same structure, but are evaluated at different equilibrium points, since each unit of the chain reaches a different steady state.
 However, as stated above, the equilibrium point of the excitatory and inhibitory sub-populations within each unit, remains homogeneous (i.e. $\bar{\text{x}}_i=\bar{\text{y}}_i$).

-The upper diagonal form of $J_f$ allows to read directly the eigenvalues on the diagonal (see SM), i.e.:
+The upper diagonal form of $J_f$ allows to read directly the eigenvalues on the diagonal (see Supp.
+Mat.
+A.2), i.e.:

-Again, the complete form of the eigenvectors, along with their derivation and a generalization to $n$ populations, are provided in SM.
+Again, the complete form of the eigenvectors, along with their derivation and a generalization to $n$ populations, are provided in Supp.
+Mat.
+A.2.

 Interestingly, both the elements of the eigenvectors and the eigenvectors themselves exhibit a structured pattern that reflects a recursive-like organization, explicitly highlighting the directionality of signal propagation along the chain.
-Moreover, in this case, the non-normality parameter has two contributions.
+By comparing the pairs of eigenvectors in the Supp.
+Mat.
+A.2, two contributions to the system's non-normality can be identified.
 The first, encoding the so-called \emph{inner} non-normality, is given by $\zeta = |{\gamma_{\nu}-\gamma_{\mu}}|/({\gamma_{\mu}+\gamma_{\nu}})$ which coincides with the non-normality parameter of the decoupled system \cite{DiSanto2018}.
-The second contribution, representing the \emph{outer} non-normality, is associated with the directionality of the flow along the chain, and coincides with the coupling parameter \( \gamma_{\ell} \).
+Similar to the cyclic setup, $J_f$ becomes defective for $\zeta\rightarrow0$ and normal in the limit $\zeta \rightarrow \infty$.
+Specifically, if $\zeta = 0$ the eigenvectors in Supp.
+Mat.
+A.2., collapse in pairs.
+The second contribution, representing the \emph{outer} non-normality, is associated with the directionality of the flow along the chain, and coincides with the coupling parameter .
+If, in addition to $\zeta=0$, the inter-layer coupling is strong $(\gamma_\ell \gg \gamma_\mu,\gamma_\nu)$, then all six eigenvectors nearly collapse, and the feedforward architecture yields a dramatic amplification of non-normality.
+However, if $\zeta \neq 0$, then no pairs of eigenvectors collapse: $J_f$ cannot become defective by the effect of the directed network architecture alone.